microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentrequest-post.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a new [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.
+In [Azure AD entitlement management](../resources/entitlementmanagement-root.md), use this API to create a new [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.

 ## Permissions